 ZIP Editors MUST declare any potential or perceived conflict of interest they have relating to their responsibilities as ZIP Editors.

-ZIP Editors MUST be publicly transparent about any external influence or constraints that have been placed or attempted to be placed on their actions as ZIP Editors (including from the Electric Coin Company, Zcash Foundation, or Nighthawk Apps), whether or not it affects those actions.
+ZIP Editors MUST be publicly transparent about any external influence or constraints that have been placed or attempted to be placed on their actions as ZIP Editors (including from the Electric Coin Company, Zcash Foundation, or other organizations with which the Editors are associated), whether or not it affects those actions.
 This should not be interpreted as requiring ZIP Editors to reveal knowledge of undisclosed security vulnerabilities or mitigations.

 Additional Editors may be selected, with their consent, by consensus among the current Editors.